gregsullivan/_tw/README.md

 2. Run `npm install && npm run dev` in this folder
 3. Activate this theme in your local WordPress installation

+Using WordPress Multisite?
+Don’t forget that your theme must first be enabled via the Network Admin in order to be available for activation on a network site.

 ### Development

 4. Run `npm run watch`